RodneyMuyanga/BI---Business-Intelligence/README.md

 ### Supervised Machine Learning: Salary Prediction (Linear Regression)
 We applied linear regression to predict the monthly income of employees.
 Linear regression was chosen because it is a simple and interpretable supervised learning method that allows us to analyze the relationship between employee attributes and salary.
 The method was also explicitly required by the assignment.

+Employee Attrition Analysis:
+We chose a Decision Tree classifier for predicting employee attrition.
+Decision Trees are intuitive and easy to interpret, making them suitable for explaining which employee features influence attrition.
+The model also handles both numerical and categorical data well and provides visualizations that help understand feature importance.

 ## How accurate is your solution of prediction?
 Explain the meaning of the quality measures.
 ### Supervised Machine Learning: Salary Prediction (Linear Regression)
 The linear regression model achieved an R²-score of 0.89, meaning it explained 89% of the variance in income in the dataset.
 The Mean Squared Error (MSE) was approximately 2.3 million (in dataset units).